A Wasserstein perspective of Vanilla GANs: Wasserstein GAN

-\end{theorem} Compared to Corollary~\ref{alles_eingesetzt} the rate improves to $n^{-\alpha/d^*}$ for any $\alpha<1$.
-This upper bound thus coincides with the lower bound in \citet[Theorem 1]{tang2022} up to an arbitrary small polynomial factor.
+Compared to \Cref{alles_eingesetzt} the rate improves to $n^{-\alpha/d^*}$ for any $\alpha<1.$ The number of observations necessary for the theorem to hold, the size of the discriminator network and the lower bound for $\Gamma$ decrease.
+Note that $\Gamma$ does not effect the rate, but the constants.
+In case there exists a $G^*$ such that $\mathsf{W}_1(\mathbb{P}^{*}, \mathbb{P}^{G^*(Z)})=0,$ this upper bound coincides with the lower bound in \citet[Theorem 1]{tang2022} up to an arbitrary small polynomial factor.

 Our rate does not depend exponentially on the number of layers like the results of \cite{Liang2017}, \cite{huang2021} and we use non-smooth simple ReLU networks compared to smooth ReQU networks in \cite{stephanovitch2023} or group sort networks in \cite{Biau2021_Wasserstein}.
-In addition, are able to evaluate in the Wasserstein metric rather than the $\mathcal{H}^{\alpha}$ metric.